asinugobi/ewc/README.md

 # EWC Research Directory

 This project focuses on transfer learning.
-More specifically, we would like to analyze the transfer implications of transferring from our originally trained dataset (or domain) to a new dataset and the resulting performances on the originally trained task.
+More specifically, we would like to explore the effects of applying an elastic weight penalty to a subset of layers in a convolutional neural network (CNN), otherwise known as layer-wise elastic weight consolidation.
+We hypothesize that such a technique may provide a boost in forward-transfer performance, while also mitigating the effects of catastrophic interference.

-## Transfer within MNIST
+## Transfer between Permuted MNIST

 This module focuses on transfer learning within MNIST.
-Please see the `mnist` directory for more details.
+Please see the `sequntial` directory for more details.

 ## Transfer from ImageNet to CIFAR